Skip to Main Content

 Korean-English Bilingual Communication

-Fluent Korean and English speakers bridging international production expectations with Korean crew culture.
-They navigate hierarchical dynamics and translate both language and production conventions between teams.
+Fluent Korean and English speakers bridging global shoots expectations with Korean crew culture.
+They handle hierarchical dynamics and translate both language and production conventions between teams.

 04.